She’s in Pussy Riot. He’s on the Far Right: How Maria Alyokhina and Dmitry Enteo Fell in Love

 “We are showing freedom, and freedom does not exist if you’re not fighting for it,” she says.
 “But it’s not easy to show this fight, to show what freedom means.
 It’s not possible to dive into water in prison, because you are always in the ground.”

-Much of the play’s Russian dialogue is subtitled in English and projected on stage, but this scene is one of few exceptions.
+Much of the play’s Russian dialogue is subtitled in English and projected on stage, but this scene is an exception.
 “I’m talking about how hard it is for me to breathe,” Alyokhina explains.

 It’s been a year since the Belarus Free Theatre company staged their first performance of Burning Doors in London.
 They’ve since taken the show to Germany, Australia, Finland, and now New York.